 The Group's operations have been significantly impacted by the reduced visitation to Macao.
-The Macao government announced total visitation from mainland China to Macao increased by 48.2% and decreased by 74.8% for 2021, as compared to 2020 and 2019, respectively.
-The Macao government also announced gross gaming revenue increased by 43.7% and decreased by 70.3% for 2021, as compared to 2020 and 2019, respectively.
+The Macao government announced total visitation from mainland China to Macao decreased approximately 27.5% and 81.7%, during the year ended December 31, 2022, as compared to the same period in 2021 and 2019 (pre-pandemic), respectively.
+The Macao government also announced gross gaming revenue decreased approximately 51.4% and 85.6%, during the year ended December 31, 2022, as compared to the same period in 2021 and 2019, respectively.